-- ACL function - Asynchronous I/O function - File sharing with other nodes by an NFS - Setting of hard link for a directory - Direct I/O function - Mandatory file lock - Creation of block or character special files - Access of block or character special files - The strict file terminal management in the case of write(2) for open(2) file for which specified O_APPEND compete with write(2) from other nodes - Guaranteeing the atomicity of the write for the following operations from other nodes, when data written by write(2), writev(2), pwrite(2) is stored in several blocks. - $write(2), \, writev(2), \, pwrite(2), \, truncate(2), \, truncate(2), \, creat(2), \, open(2) \, (with \, \textbf{O_TRUNC})$ - Changing PROT_READ and PROT_WRITE using mprotect(2) - Enabling lease between nodes using fcntl(2) with F_SETLEASE or F_GETLEASE. - Using remap_file_pages(2) or mmap(2) with MAP_POPULATE - mmap(2) from another node to a writable file opened by open(2) - Writable open(2) from another node to a file mapped by mmap(2) - open(2) from another node to a mmap(2) file for which MAP_SHARED and PROT_WRITE are specified - mmap(2) which specifies MAP_SHARED and PROT_WRITE from another node to a open(2) file - Assurance of data consistency when mmap(2) is executed for open(2) files from other nodes - Assurance of data consistency when open(2) is executed for mmap(2) files from other nodes
+- ACL function - Asynchronous I/O function - File sharing with other nodes by an NFS - Setting of hard link for a directory - Direct I/O function - Mandatory file lock - File creation and access of the following file types: - Block special files - Character special files - Named pipes - Sockets - The strict file terminal management in the case of write(2) for open(2) file for which specified O_APPEND compete with write(2) from other nodes - Guaranteeing the atomicity of the write for the following operations from other nodes, when data written by write(2), write(2), write(2), is stored in several blocks. write(2), writev(2), pwrite(2), truncate(2), creat(2), open(2) (with O_TRUNC) - Changing PROT_READ and PROT_WRITE using mprotect(2) - Enabling lease between nodes using fcntl(2) with F_SETLEASE or F_GETLEASE. - Using remap_file_pages(2) or mmap(2) with MAP_POPULATE - mmap(2) from another node to a writable file opened by open(2) - Writable open(2) from another node to a file mapped by mmap(2) - open(2) from another node to a mmap(2) file for which MAP_SHARED and PROT_WRITE are specified - mmap(2) which specifies MAP_SHARED and PROT_WRITE from another node to a open(2) file - Assurance of data consistency when mmap(2) is executed for open(2) files from other nodes - Assurance of data consistency when open(2) is executed for mmap(2) files from other nodes - Using fallocate(2)